googleforgames/open-match-docs/site/content/en/docs/Tutorials/DefaultEvaluator/_index.md

 TUTORIALROOT=[SRCROOT]/tutorials/default_evaluator
 ```

-### Create the Tutorial namespace
+### Create the tutorial namespace

-Run this command to create a namespace default-eval-tutorial in which all the components for this Tutorial will be deployed.
+Run this command to create a namespace default-eval-tutorial in which all the components for this tutorial will be deployed.

 ```bash
 kubectl create namespace default-eval-tutorial